-The APPI distinguishes between (i) obligations imposed on all private business operators using PII database (for the purposes of this chapter, called PII data users); and (ii) obligations imposed only on those PII data users who control the relevant PII data (for the purposes of this chapter, called PII data owners).
+The APPI distinguishes between:

+- 1 obligations imposed on PII data users; and - 2 obligations imposed only on those PII data users who control the relevant PII data (for the purposes of this chapter, PII data owners).

 Generally, service providers are subject to the obligations of PII data users but not subject to the obligations of PII data owners.

-The obligations of all PII data users mentioned in (i) include:
+The obligations of all PII data users mentioned in (1) include:

-- to specify the purposes for which the PII is used and to process the PII only to the extent necessary for achieving such specified purposes (see question 11); - to notify the relevant individual of, or publicise, the purposes of use prior to or at the time of collecting PII (see question 13); - not to use deceptive or wrongful means in collecting PII (see question 11); - to obtain the consent of the individual prior to collecting sensitive personal information (subject to certain exceptions) (see question 12); - to endeavour to keep its PII data accurate and up to date to the extent necessary for the purposes of use, and erase, without delay, its PII data that is no longer needed to be used (see guestion 16); - to undertake necessary and appropriate measures to safeguard the PII data it holds (see question 20); - to conduct necessary and appropriate supervision over its employees and its service providers who process its PII data (see question 20); - not to disclose the PII data to any third party without the consent of the individual (subject to certain exemptions) (see question 32); - to prepare and keep records of third-party transfers of personal data (subject to certain exceptions) (see question 23); - when acquiring personal data from a third party other than data subjects (subject to certain exceptions), to verify the name of the third party and how the third party acquired such personal data (see question 23); and - not to conduct cross-border transfers of personal data without the consent of the individual (subject to certain exceptions) (see question 34).
+- to specify the purposes for which the PII is used as explicitly as possible; - to process the PII only to the extent necessary for achieving such specified purposes unless the relevant individual's prior consent is obtained, subject to limited exceptions; - to notify the relevant individual of, or publicise, the purposes of use prior to or at the time of collecting PII unless such purposes were publicised prior to the collection of the PII; - · not to use deceptive or wrongful means in collecting PII; - to obtain the consent of the individual prior to collecting sensitive personal information, which includes race, beliefs, social status, medical history, criminal records and the fact of having been a victim of a crime and disabilities (subject to certain exceptions); - to endeavour to keep its PII data accurate and up to date to the extent necessary for the purposes of use, and erase, without delay, its PII data that is no longer needed to be used; - to undertake necessary and appropriate measures to safeguard and protect against unauthorised disclosure of or loss of or damage to the PII data it holds; - to conduct necessary and appropriate supervision over its employees and its service providers who process its PII data; - not to disclose the PII data to any third party without the consent of the individual (subject to certain exemptions); - to prepare and keep records of third-party transfers of personal data (subject to certain exceptions); - when acquiring personal data from a third party other than data subjects (subject to certain exceptions), to verify the name of the third party and how the third party acquired such personal data; and - not to conduct cross-border transfers of personal data without the consent of the individual (subject to certain exceptions).

-The PII data owners mentioned in (ii) have additional and more stringent obligations, which are imposed only with respect to such PII data for which a PII data owner has the right to provide a copy of, modify (correct, add or delete), discontinue using, erase or discontinue disclosure to third parties (retained PII data):
+The PII data owners mentioned in (2) have additional and more stringent obligations, which are imposed only in respect to PII data for which a PII data owner has the right to provide a copy of, modify (ie, correct, add or delete), discontinue using, erase and discontinue disclosing to third parties (retained PII data):

-- to make accessible to the relevant individual certain information regarding the retained PII data (see question 13); - to provide, without delay, a copy of retained PII data to the relevant individual upon his or her request (see question 37); - to correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon the request of the relevant individual (see question 15); - to discontinue the use of or erase such retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI (see question 15); and - to discontinue disclosure of retained PII data to third parties upon the request of the relevant individual if such disclosure is or was made in violation of the APPI (see question 15).
+- to make accessible to the relevant individual certain information regarding the retained PII data, including: - · the name of the PII data owner; - all purposes for which retained PII data held by the PII data owner is generally used; and - procedures for submitting a request or filing complaints to the PII data owner; - to provide, without delay, a copy of retained PII data to the relevant individual upon his or her request (subject to certain exceptions);

+- to correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon the request of the relevant individual (subject to certain exceptions); - to discontinue the use of or erase such retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI (subject to certain exceptions); and - to discontinue disclosure of retained PII data to third parties upon the request of the relevant individual if such disclosure is or was made in violation of the APPI (subject to certain exceptions).